 Alternative plans for quarantining arriving international students

-NSW Treasurer is hopeful towards the plan that includes requiring NSW universities to contribute to the cost of quarantining students.
+NSW Treasurer is hopeful about the changes that include requiring NSW universities to contribute to the cost of quarantining students.

 Impact on the NSW economy